stacks-network/gaia/README.md

 2. That `iss` matches the address associated with the bucket.
 3. That `gaiaChallenge` is equal to the server's challenge text.
 4. That the epoch time `exp` is greater than the server's current epoch time.
+5. That the epoch time `iat` (issued-at date) is greater than the bucket's revocation date (only if such a date has been set by the bucket owner).

 ### Association Tokens